NaxAlpha/classic-approx/README.md

 - **What if the image is really large or not of a standard size?**

     The model is extremely optimized for number of parameters, speed and memory usage (not training time).
 It requires 130 MegaFlops for inference on 224x224 image.
 The memory footprint is also very tiny.
 4096x4096 image requires ~4GB of peak GPU memory.
-But if the images are larger than 8192x8192, they might not fit in most GPUs with 16GB memory so the image will need to be cropped.
+But if the images are larger than 8192x8192, they might not fit in most GPUs with 16GB memory so the image will need to be splitted and rejoined.

-    Also, the current model does not use any down/up sample layers to image of any size can be used.
+    Also, the current model does not use any down/up sample layers so the image of any size can be used.

 - **What should occur at the edges of the image?**

     After testing `scripts/test_sobel.py` I realized cv2.Sobel first applies Sobel on the image and then padds the output with zeros.
-The normal conv layers in PyTorch do the opposite, so I inverted this process and now it should work as expected.
+The normal conv layers in PyTorch do the opposite, so I inverted this process (in `clapp/model.py`) and now it approximates the results better.

 - **Are you using a fully convolutional architecture?**